BMW expands Takata air bag recall to nationwide U.S.

 The German luxury automaker said it told NHTSA that it will replace driver-side front air bags in about 140,000 BMW 3 Series vehicles in the U.S. from model years 2004 to 2006.

-The carmakers who had previously expanded the recall are Honda Motor Co, Mazda Motor Corp, Ford Motor Co, and FCA US LLC, which until last week was known as Chrysler Group LLC.
-FCA US is a unit of Fiat Chrysler Automobiles NV .
+The carmakers who had previously expanded the recall are Honda Motor Co (7267.T), Mazda Motor Corp (7261.T), Ford Motor Co (F.N), and FCA US LLC, which until last week was known as Chrysler Group LLC.
+FCA US is a unit of Fiat Chrysler Automobiles NV (FCHA.MI) (FCAU.N).

 After initial incidents of improper driver-side air bag inflation occurred only in areas of high humidity, NHTSA limited the recall area.
 But when incidents were reported outside of that area that included Florida and Puerto Rico, the regulator decided to ask the five automakers to expand the recall.